yunbaechae/bayesian-credibility-analysis-hurricane-frequency-gamma-poisson/README.md

   (Original .Rmd source file is no longer available, but the PDF preserves all code, models, posteriors, and results.)

 ## Files
-- [Assignment2.pdf](Assignment2.pdf) → Complete submission with Bayesian models, posteriors, plots, and quantitative conclusions
+- [Yunbae_Chae_42809037.pdf](Yunbae_Chae_42809037.pdf) → Full assignment submission with Bayesian models, posteriors, plots, and conclusions

 ## Date
 2023